Packet Inspection Transformer: A Self-Supervised Journey to Unseen Malware Detection with Few Samples: System Architecture and Model Training

 The positional encoding vector is designed to have the same dimension, \(d_{\text{model}}\), as the embedding layer, allowing the two to be summed together.
 The encoding for position \(pos\) and dimension \(i\) is calculated using sine and cosine functions:

-This approach adds a unique location signal to each part of the sequence, helping the model understand the order of bytes.
-This ability lets the model shift its attention across the sequence, paying more attention to certain parts based on what they are and their position.
+This ability lets the model shift its attention globally across the sequence, paying more attention to certain parts based on what they are and their position.
 This makes the model more efficient at recognizing patterns within the sequence.

 \textbf{Multi-Head Self-Attention Mechanism}: The self-attention mechanism is what sets transformers apart from other traditional deep learning architectures.
 The self-attention mechanism allows the model to capture dependencies and relationships across the entire input sequence, regardless of their distance from each other.
 The ability to weigh the importance of different bytes based on both their content and their positions within the sequence is what makes the self-attention mechanism powerful for the given sequential task.
 This is achieved through the following steps: